awslabs/multi-az-workshop/content/lab-6/index.en.md

 ![mitigated-hosts-after-zonal-shift](/static/mitigated-hosts-after-zonal-shift.png)

 Now you've mitigated the impact completely for your customers using both ATW and zonal shift without any additional observability required beyond the metrics ALB provides for each target group for anomalous hosts.
 You can also create an alarm on the anomalous host metric using our outlier detection logic.

+#### Optional challenge
 As an optional challenge, try creating a Cloudwatch Alarm to detect when a single AZ is an outlier for anomalous hosts.
+If you want step by step instructions, they are provided below.

 ::::expand{header="Anomalous host outlier alarm instructions"}
 The simplest way to do this is by using the existing metric on the service level dashboard.
 Navigate to the *`wildrydes-availability-and-latency-<region>`* dashboard and scroll to the bottom where the Anomalous Hosts graph is located.
 Click the three dots and select *View in metrics*.

 ![anomalous-hosts-view-in-metrics](/static/anomalous-hosts-view-in-metrics.png)

 Here, we can see the metrics being displayed.
-First, rename the second "m1" to "m2", and the third "m1" to "m3".
+First, click the "edit" button next to first "m1" and hit apply, then rename the second "m1" to "m2", and the third "m1" to "m3".
 Then Click *Add math* and *Start with empty expression*.

 ![anomalous-hosts-metrics](/static/anomalous-hosts-metrics.png)

 Create a math expression to determine the percent of anomalous hosts in each AZ.
+After you create the first one, you can copy it and just update the numerator in the equation.

 ![anomalous-hosts-math-expression](/static/anomalous-hosts-math-expression.png)